 When the bike is racked, have a good look at where your bike is in the transition area.
 Remember that when you come out of the swim part of the triathlon you have to find your bike, along with a few others.
 Walk around the transition area and familiarise yourself with the layout.
 Find out where you will come out of the swim and walk the route that you are going to do.
 In the entrance, make sure you know how many racks you have to run past before you get to your bike.
 If you can, look out for a landmark near your bike like a tree or sign that will help you find it during the chaos of the transition.
 Bear in mind that most races won’t allow you to mark the floor near your bike, or put things on your bike so that you recognise it.

 There are a few tricks you can try to store your kit efficiently and speed up your transitions:

 - Sunglasses in helmet — opened up so you can get them on quickly.

 - Helmet with strap open — the helmet can go straight on with one movement.
-Check that the helmet fits before you go for your swim (children sometimes have a habit of changing things when you least expect them to).
+Check that the helmet fits before you go for your swim.

-- Put your cycle shoes/trainers next to the back or front wheel, depending which way round your bike it.
+- Put your cycle shoes/trainers next to the back or front wheel, depending which way round your bike is.
 Put them on a towel.
 If you are wearing socks, open them up so they will slide on easily.
-Remember to slide your hand over the foot before you enter it in the shoe, you may have stone stuck to the bottom of the sock.
-That wouldn’t be a nice long triathlon bike ride.
+Remember to slide your hand over the foot before you enter it in the shoe, as you may have stone stuck to the bottom of the sock.

 - If you are using a number belt, put this on, and pull the number to your back, so that it doesn’t distract you when you are on your bike.